pahadiaarun/SnapDiary_MERN_APP/README.md

 <h1></h1>

 > Built with MERN stack (MongoDB, Express, React, and Node).
-> Memories App, where you can post interesting events that happened in your lives
+> SnapDiary App, where you can post interesting events that happened in your lives